Friday, September 23, 2011

 I loved hearing stories like this ever since i was a kid.
 Mostly, we hear them during early nights near the seashore while we're waiting for the fishermen.

-It was told that he has a relative or let's say,a "descendant" in the name of Hermogenes Dominisi or "noy Mohing" in vernacular.
+It was told that Indong has a relative or let's say, a "descendant" in the name of Hermogenes Dominisi or "Noy Mohing" in vernacular.
 He used to live near the Place of Justin Espinosa (Beside the Industrial Arts Bldg of Inopacan Central School, going to the Slaughterhouse (Abattoir) of Inopacan.
 I personally knew the man & he's very strong too.
-He can almost single-handedly carry the whole (fishing net) locally known as "Baling" at one end against 3 or 4 men at the other end of the carriage.His wife,nang Persing used to sell "native Nilugaw" (landang) very bulky body & walks just like the incredible Hulk in the movie.
+He can almost single-handedly carry the whole (fishing net) locally known as "Baling" at one end against 3 or 4 men at the other end of the carriage.His wife, Nang Persing used to sell "native nilugaw" (landang) very bulky body & walks just like the incredible Hulk in the movie.

 There was allegedly another, relative of Indong in the name of "Tiago" but unfortunately, i never really have much story to tell about him except that he used to lived near Pasil Area near the mouth of Inopacan River...
 Thanks!